-Complaints decreased compared to Q4 2015-16.
-Dial-a-ride received 85.6 complaints per 100,000 journeys, which is high compared to other modes.
+Complaints decreased compared to Q2 2016-17.
+Dial-a-ride received 99.1 complaints per 100,000 journeys, which is very high compared to other modes.
+This high level of complaint reflects the number of customers who are unable to book to use the service.